rich-context-competition/rich-context-book-2019/combined_chapters/sphinx_version/chap08.md

 ### Pre-processing

 Although the organizers of the RCC offered plain texts for the publication, we decided to build our own pre-processing pipeline.
 The extraction of text from PDF files is still an error prone process.
 To handle de-hyphenation and paragraph segmentation during extraction time and benefit from automatic metadata extraction (i.e. title, author, abstracts and references) we decided to use a third party extraction tool.
-The Cermine Extraction Tool[14](Tkaczyk et al., 2015) transforms the files into XML documents using the Journal Article Tag Suite[15](Jats).
+The Cermine Extraction Tool[14] (Tkaczyk et al., 2015) transforms the files into XML documents using the Journal Article Tag Suite[15] (Jats).
 For the competition we identified two interesting elements of the Jats XML format, i.e., &lt;front&gt; and &lt;body&gt;.
 The &lt;front&gt; element contains the metadata of the publication, whereas the &lt;body&gt; contains the main textual and graphic content of the publication.
 As a last step of the pre-processing, we removed all linebreaks from the publication.
 The output of this step is a list of metadata fields and values, as shown in Table \[tab:example-paragraph\] for each publication paragraph.

 |                   | Example Text Field Data         |
 |:------------------|:--------------------------------|